allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

   </tr>
 </table>

 As we see, another hypothesis proved to be true.
-We’re not using virtual machine type with the best performance to price ration - T2D.
+We’re not using virtual machine type with the best price-to-performance ratio - T2D.
 We’re using N2 machine type.

 Unfortunately T2D machines at the time of writing this article do not provide other CPU to memory ratio than 3 GB per 1 vCPU.
 It’s still better than 4 GB per 1 vCPU, but far from 1 or 2 GB per 1 vCPU.
-We’re going to test if even with probably under-utilization the T2D virtual machine type will be cheaper than its counterparts.
+We’re going to test if even with probably underutilized T2D virtual machine type will be cheaper than its counterparts.

-### Moving to more effective machine types in terms of price per performance
+### Moving to virtual machine type, which has better price price-to-performance ratio

 I performed several tests on a small scale (3% subsample of input data) with T2D machine types.
 Let’s take a look at them.